 inclement weather interrupts any match, it may be completed at the discretion

-lightning the umpire will stop all play until the storm has passed.
+the event of thunder and lightning the Umpire will stop all play until the

-bear the B.A. logo.
+the B.A. logo.

 members of a side shall wear trousers or shorts that are the same colour and

 members of a side must be similarly dressed in the GDBA registered Club attire.